- What Is a Calcutta in Golf?

 - The owners of the tournament winner(s) receive a predetermined payout from the auction pool.

-Payouts are most commonly paid to the first and second-placed team owners.
+Because the exact Calcutta golf rules vary between tournaments, gambling software applications frequently determine odds and payouts.
+Payouts at a member-guest tournament are most commonly paid to the first and second-placed team owners.
 Other options are for 3-place and or the 5-place payout system.

-Running a Calcutta golf tournament is a fairly straightforward process.
+How does a golf Calcutta work?
+Running a Calcutta golf tournament is a fairly straightforward process:

-- Select the participants in the tournament.
-Golfers, golf course, and auction participants.
+- Select the participants in the tournament—golfers, golf courses, and auction participants.

 - Determine the tournament format.
 A Calcutta is typically an 18-hole, stroke-play tournament.

-- Prepare the auction event by making information available on all of the participating teams.
+- Prepare the Calcutta auction event by making information available to all participating teams.

 - Run the auction process to allow guests to purchase a participating team.